Thanks for pledging! - Share this with your friends

 Project 2019-05-09 15:09:11 +1200

-Thanks to everyone who's helped thei campaign reached it's minimum target - big Batty claps and flaps of appreciation.
-The campiagn finishes this Sunday and I'm hoping we might be able to reach $4000.
+Thanks to everyone who's helped the campaign reach its minimum target - big Batty claps and flaps of appreciation.
+The campaign finishes this Sunday and I'm hoping we might be able to reach $4000.
 We've recently worked out we'll need to employ someone to help mix down the tracks we record - something we'd hoped we'd be able to do with the technology we have - but it's a 'computer says no' situation!! .
 So if you had intended to pledge and still want to, there's still time to pre order an album or enjoy some Bat -mosphere with one of the other reward choices.
 Our dates are all locked in for an August recording session in Kerikeri - it's going to be great!

 A new audio collection of earth based movement stories for children by the creator of 'Dance Upon a Time'.
 Explore the life of the long finned eel, dance the story of the earth's pollinators, move the cycle of water on our planet with your body and much more.
 From explosive volcanoes through to the story of our oceans - connect to the our earth through music, movement and story.

 This album will be recorded in August 2019 with the fabulous musical talents of Peter Forster and Craig Denham (who created the music for Dance Upon a Time).
 Funds will be used to cover the costs of recording & producing the album.

 Tanya Batt is a qualified teacher (BEd, Dip Teaching ECE), performance storyteller, children’s author and is an early childhood specialist in Arts Education.